PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 owners, replace only the three lowerer targets, add runtime identity/order/ nested-tuple coverage, and run affected plus standard gates sequentially.
 Never create, update, or reopen a pull request.

+## Absolute-final cleanup composite implementation

+`passes/absolute_final_cleanup_orchestration.py` now owns the ordered outer triple.
+Boundary-signature cleanup receives `context.model_ir`; the existing affine/InstanceNorm and normalization/attention/rank-one composites receive the same context object.
+All three nested result objects are returned unchanged.

+The lowerer retains one `_absolute_final_cleanup_results` target and removes its three direct sub-owner imports.
+The no-layout predecessor and absolute- final topology/layout refresh successor remain adjacent, all sub-owner and raw wrapper contracts remain available, and the phase-result store stays 128/128.

+Sequential validation under core-only `uv` completed with:

+- focused top-level owner contracts: `3 passed in 0.55s`;
+- affected contracts: `389 passed in 18.97s`;
+- terminal-layout/pass-efficiency: `92 passed in 1.75s`;
+- core runtime: `55 passed in 0.92s`;
+- result contracts: `196 passed in 9.21s`;
+- phase-store capacity: `2 passed in 0.53s`;
+- TensorFlow isolation/default direct/`-cotof`: `11 passed in 9.57s`.

+On resume, rerun the read-only unconsumed-result inventory after this removal and choose the next small source-adjacent non-store cluster.
+Do not combine a guarded decision with an unconditional cleanup merely to reduce locals.
+Keep validation sequential, the store at 128/128, and never create, update, or reopen a pull request.